2022 Bogoso explosion: Response

 Ghanaian police and army explosives experts were sent to the scene to avoid the risk of a second explosion.
-Police requested that local residents "move out of the area to nearby towns for their safety while recovery efforts are under way" and requested that nearby communities "open up their classrooms, churches etc to accommodate surviving victims".
+Police requested that local residents "move out of the area to nearby towns for their safety while recovery efforts are underway" and requested that nearby communities "open up their classrooms, churches etc to accommodate surviving victims".

-Casualties were taken to the nearby Aseda Hospital, as well as a health centre in Bogoso, hospitals in Tarkwa and to the Effia Nkwanta Regional Hospital in Takoradi.
+Casualties were taken to the nearby Aseda Hospital, as well as a health centre in Bogoso, hospitals in Tarkwa and the Effia Nkwanta Regional Hospital in Takoradi.
 The Ghana National Fire and Rescue Service brought an excavator to the scene to assist with recovery efforts.
 PDSG restored power to all affected residents, outside of Apiatse, within 48 hours of the explosion.

 To prevent fraudulent activities, NADMO set up a 17-member committee, including six people who survived the explosion and are residents of Apeatse, to help in the distribution of relief items.

 Government

 The Ministry of Lands and Natural Resources launched the Appiatse Endowment Fund to support people affected by the explosion.
 Samuel Abu Jinapor claimed its establishment would help in the rebuilding of the community.
 A five-member committee was launched to check and coordinate materials for rebuilding the community.
+In May 2024, Mahamudu Bawumia commissioned more than 120 housing units that were completed for occupancy at Appiatse.